pierreguillot/vbap/pd/README.md

 - *p.vbap*: An abstraction that outputs the coefficients for a set of loudspeakers depending on the direction of the virtual source.
 The abstraction works in 2d and 3d.
 - *vbap.coeff*: An external that outputs the coefficients for a set of loudspeakers depending on the direction of the virtual source.
 The external works in 2d and 3d.
-- *vbap~*: An external that generates the signals of a set of loudspeakers depending on a sound source and its direction.
+- *vbap~*: An external that generates the signals for a set of loudspeakers depending on a sound source and its direction.
 It can be used for real-time processing.
 The external works in 2d and 3d.

 ### Compilation